xrpscript/xrps-bridge-to-evm/README.md

 # xrps-bridge-to-evm

- Bridge $XRPS from #XRPL to EVM chain like Ethereum
+Bridge $XRPS from #XRPL to EVM chain such as Ethereum